 How to Test Water Heater Element: Tools to Tutorial.

 So, the guide will be kept super simple.
-Don’t worry, you are going to need bare minimum tools for this.
+Don’t worry, you are going to need the bare minimum tools for this.

 Just get some regular hand gloves and safety goggles for your personal protection.
 And then bring a screwdriver and digital multimeter.
 The last one is going to play as a protagonist of this whole concept.
 Keep on Reading!